-Our Sheffield Web Design background was the springboard to the launch of Outhouse Media, the experiences gained here have taken us forward in the development of our website services.
+Our Sheffield Web Design background and design links with the city was the springboard to the launch of Outhouse Media.
+The experiences gained here have taken us forward in the development of our website services.
 When Steve (our founder and creative director) left Majestic design studios in Huddersfield in the mid 1990’s, he joined the web design team at Sheffield Star Newspapers (Pinfold Street, Sheffield City Centre, Sheffield S1 2GU).

 His creative web design flair and understanding meant that within a month Steve was appointed as Senior Web Designer.
 Within a short six month period, what initially started as a small website desk within the building, consisting of 2 designers, a copy in-putter and 1 sales rep, had turned, under the leader ship of Steve, to a six man team of web designers, 2 admin assistants and eight website sales representatives.